Orinwebsolutions/custom-endpoint/README.md

 ## Description ##

 Activating plugin will be setup a virtual page, example "https://sampledomain.com/my-api".
 So accessing the virtual page, user will be connect to https://jsonplaceholder.typicode.com api in the backend and fetch user details and display on the virtual page.
-Once api call fetch the results data and it will be store in database in 5 minutes expiration.
+Once api call fetch the results data and it will be store in database for 5 minutes expiration.
 This is decrease page loading time as well.
 Additionally following features are integrated with in the plugin.

 * Template override from current theme.
 * Possibility to change virtual page name